 To get a stronger patent, one should have stronger claims and more attention to providing detailed technical information, describing alternatives, options, variations, and various embodiments.
 This will require more attorney time; more time spent working with a patent examiner to get the patent issued.
 Therefore, there will be higher costs.

 Many corporations have intellectual property.
 This is considered a very real asset that has value for a company.
 If the company does R&D work or comes up with innovations, they will most certainly take the time to patent it.
 These patents then become part of the company assets and are included in valuations and consideration by investors.

 Cutting corners in your patent application will likely cause problems down the line.
 Make a realistic assessment of the market possibilities of your invention and take the time to prepare a proper filing.
 Some inventors have taken to crowdfunding or sought out investors to help fund this process.
 Take the time to do a proper patent search for other similar patents, and find a specialist in your subject matter area that will provide a quality report.

-A patent search is vital as a result of it provides you with a thought as to whether pursuing a patent is even of the consideration.
+A patent search is vital, as it provides you with an idea as to whether pursuing a patent is even of consideration.
 Patent searches are not guaranteed.
-The purpose of this process of is to succeed in 80 percent stage of confidence threshold.
+The purpose of this process is to succeed in an 80 percent stage of confidence threshold.

-A detailed and efficient search of what can be discovered leads to better decisions and always leads to a better written patent application that takes into consideration the prior art.
-If you settle without knowing the art before your invention there is no way for you to prove that your creation is unique.
-In other words, if you skip the search you are simply throwing away precious time, effort, and funds in filing a patent.
+A detailed and efficient search of what can be discovered leads to better decisions and always leads to a better written patent application that takes into consideration any prior art.
+If you settle without knowing the art before your invention, there is no way for you to prove that your creation is unique.
+In other words, if you skip the search, you are simply throwing away precious time, effort, and funds in filing a patent.

 Patent searches by attorneys or patent researchers typically cost $1,000 - 3,000 for: